gcalmettes/ml-explorations/README.md

 # ml-explorations
-Playing with ML algorithms to better understand how they work
+Playing with ML algorithms in Python to better understand how they work